 When selecting a heroin recovery center, you should closely consider the type of therapy that is offered by the center.
 In order to get past your addiction, you will need to deal with the underlying causes of your addiction.
 If you suffer from any mental health problems, a center must also be able to address those issues.

 There are centers that focus on cognitive behavioral therapy and ones that focus on motivational enhancement therapy.
 Regardless of the type of therapy the center offers, you should expect to spend a great deal of time in group and individual therapy sessions.
 Some centers will offer a faith-based approach to addiction, while others may offer you specialized treatment based on your gender.
 Your individual needs and preferences will be the main determinant of the center you ultimately end up enrolling in.

-If you are addicted to heroin, it is time to get help.
+If you or a loved one are addicted to heroin, it is time to get help.
+Call our heroin hotline today.
 We are standing by 24/7 to answer your call.
-When you call The National Drug Helpline, a helpful representative will assist you with finding a heroin recovery program.
+When you call our heroin helpline, a helpful representative will assist you with finding a heroin recovery program.